ubccpsc/310/README.md

 ## Project

 The project is an integral part of this course. **The project will be difficult and time consuming**.
 Projects will be completed in pairs (everyone *must* have a partner, and you must work with the same parter for the duration of the term).
 Your partner needs to be in the same lab section as you.
 You should expect the project to take ~6 hours / week / person (13 weeks * 2 people * 6 hours = 156 hours).
 It is extremely important you not leave project deliverables until the last moment.
-It is impossible to stress strongly enough how important this is; 36h over three weeks is no problem, but over a weekend is impossible.
+It is impossible to stress strongly enough how important this is; 36h over three weeks is no problem, but over a weekend is *impossible*.
+These time estimates are based on effective effort, if you are multitasking or just randomly trying to cobble something together without a plan or tests, the project may take much longer.

+The project will rely heavily on self-learning.
+The course content is necessarily broad to provide coverage that will be applicable to *most* software development projects.
+It is important to remember that the project is a *single* software project that will utilize only a subset of the in-class material; the lectures will not serve as a tutorial for the project, it is expected that you will have to use your own creativity to reason about the project requirements, design a solution, and build and validate it yourself.

 The intent of this project is to give you the opportunity to concretely apply the course concepts on a real system, but with fewer constraints than were possible in CPSC 210.
 At the same time, the system does have _some_ constraints to simulate a real system specified by real clients.
 A strong test emphasis reenforces the importance (and difficulty) of building high-quality software in practice.